vivekascoder/vivekascoder.github.io/content/custom/microblog.md

 > This is a place to keep my microjournal.
 Personal opinions, plz don't get offended anon.

+## 📅 2023-04-29

+I think I might go for the college farewell, still having second thougts though.

+It's always a good idea to not rely on other humans, again and again I've struggled whenever I've tried depending on others.

+Thinking about things which you don't have control over is utter waste of time.

 ## 📅 2023-04-26
 Finally finished that issue with indexer, need to get my life in order ugh so much things that needs to be done.